 The UK Chief Medical Officers (CMO) are due to publish new guidelines on physical activity in 2019.
 Based on a comprehensive review of the latest research, they will recommend how much physical activity we should do and what types most benefit our health.

 In the past, physical activity guidelines have been tricky to understand and difficult to follow.
-Through this project, the CLAHRC West team, alongside collaborators Knowle West Media Centre (KWMC), will make the physical activity guidelines more meaningful and useful for members of the public.
+This project, led by the CLAHRC West team alongside collaborators Knowle West Media Centre (KWMC), will make them more meaningful and useful for members of the public.

-With the support of the community groups, this work should help ensure that more people aware of physical activity and the guidelines, as well as improving communication on this topic.
+With the support of the community groups, this work should help ensure that more people are aware of physical activity and the guidelines, as well as improving communication on this topic.

 - Zoe Banks Gross, Knowle West Media Centre